kjosib/sophie/docs/tech/graphics.rst

 ########################

 The Simple DirectMedia Layer (SDL) is the foundation for Sophie's cross-platform game subsystem.
+It gives you a basic set of tools, but its primitive drawing operations are not too sophisticated.
+This article contains brief design notes on reinvented wheels.

 .. contents::
     :local:
     :depth: 3

+.. admonition:: Raster graphics and off-by-one errors

+    Many an irritating graphical glitch grows from forgetting that pixels are not points.
+    Pixels have height and width!

+    Furthermore, pixels are not universally square,
+    although modern PC displays are usually close enough.

 Circles
 ========